agrosner/DBFlow/usage2/RX1Support.md

 ```

 ## Wrapper Language
-Using the classes is as easy as replacing all SQL wrapper calls from to `SQLite` with `RXSQLite`:
+Using the classes is as easy as wrapping all SQL wrapper calls with `RXSQLite.rx()` (Kotlin we supply extension method):

 Before:
 ```kotlin